-A dmission or readmission to the University is granted for a specific semester or term.
-The University may cancel the acceptance of any student who fails to matriculate in the specified semester or term.
+A dmission or readmission to the University is granted for a specific semester, fall or spring All offers of admission or readmission are contingent upon successful completion of all coursework in progress.
+The University may cancel the acceptance of any student who fails to matriculate in the specified semester and/or who fails to successfully complete all coursework in progress.
 Any requests for deferred admission should be submitted in writing to the Admissions Office.
 The student's credentials are reevaluated in such cases, and the request may be granted, depending on the availability of space.
+In no circumstance will the Admissions Office return applications and supporting materials once they are submitted for consideration.